MiFi deals explained

 At the time of writing there's a lot of buzz about 5G.
 Sadly, there are currently no 5G MiFi devices or deals available in the UK.
 When it comes to network speeds you're likely to get, then, 4G is where we're at.
 Tests conducted by OpenSignal at the end of 2018 showed as follows:

-- EE – Was the fastest data provider on average, with speeds of 28.99Mbps and latency of 39.77ms
+- EE mobile – Was the fastest data provider on average, with speeds of 28.99Mbps and latency of 39.77ms

-- Three – Was the next-fastest data provider on average, with speeds of 18.78Mbps and latency of 48.15ms
+- Three mobile – Was the next-fastest data provider on average, with speeds of 18.78Mbps and latency of 48.15ms

-- Vodafone – Was the third fastest data provider on average, with speeds of 21.92Mbps and latency of 40.78ms
+- Vodafone mobile – Was the third fastest data provider on average, with speeds of 21.92Mbps and latency of 40.78ms

-- O2 – Was the slowest data provider on average, with speeds of 14.61Mbps and latency of 42.38ms
+- O2 mobile – Was the slowest data provider on average, with speeds of 14.61Mbps and latency of 42.38ms